brendanhay/ede/README.md

   2 : 3
 ```

-A set of syntatic/semnatic fragments for all expressions can be found in the [tests](test/resources).
+A set of syntatic/semnatic fragments for all supported expressions can be found in the [tests](test/resources).

 ## Contribute